snowdrop/spring-boot-quickstart-istio/README.md

 ## Deploy the 2 Microservices on OpenShift

-- Start a Minishift VM on MacOS using Xhyve hypervisor
+- Start a Minishift VM on MacOS using Xhyve hypervisor and where Openshift 3.7 will be installed
 ```bash
 minishift --profile istio-demo config set image-caching true
 minishift --profile istio-demo config set memory 3GB